w3c/wcag3/informative/guidelines/input-operation/authentication.md

 ## User needs

-* [TODO] I need a login process that does not have puzzles or calculations.
+* As a person who is blind or has low vision, or a cognitive or learning disability, I need to be able to log in without completing puzzles or calculations.
-* [TODO] I need a login process to be simple, and not multi-step.
+* As a person who has a motor, cognitive or learning disability, I need a simple login process with as few steps as possible.